-Learn how OmoiOS and OpenCode differ in their key features, development activity, technology stack and community adoption, so you can decide which of these ai coding agents is best for you.
+Learn how OmoiOS and OpenCode differ in their key features, development activity, technology stack and community adoption, so you can decide which of these tools is best for you.

 Last commit